jonegerton/go-cloudflare-ddns/README.md

 This utility is working as at 28-Sep-2020.
 Changes to the api by CloudFlare will likely break them.

+## Releases

+Get the latest release here: https://github.com/jonegerton/go-cloudflare-ddns/releases/latest.
+Binaries are provided for:

+- Linux on Arm
+- Linux on x64
+- Windows on x64

 ## Flags

 - cfuser: Cloudflare account username (required)